laravel/docs/prompts.md

 );
 ```

-You may also specify options that should be pre-selected by passing an array to the `default` argument:
+You may also specify default choices and an informational hint:

 ```php
 use function Laravel\Prompts\multiselect;